Saunved/mint-css/README.md

 ## Why this project?
 * The focus is on being able to make different themes based on various color palettes for prototyping.
 This is super useful for designers and front-end devs to check how different color combinations might look before implementing them in their existing projects.

-* A problem with CSS frameworks is that they get in the way of uniqueness with respect to design, and switching over to a new framework or design style requires constantly going back and forth between the documentation and the code.
-The idea of flavors will allow people to create unique "UI kits" while retaining most class names and reusing existing partials and components where required.
+* Ever gotten *tired* of the way a framework looks and want to spice things up by changing the UI?
+Switching over to a new framework or design style requires constantly going back and forth between the documentation and the code and renaming classes and fixing dependencies. **Flavors** will allow people to create unique "UI kits" while retaining most class names and reusing partials and components across flavors.

 * Most CSS frameworks (and boilerplates) do not come with good support for dark themes or contrast-conscious typography.
 These have to be hand-written.
 This is taken care of by a few if/else statements in sass to check for lightness (HSL) values.